Spencer Overgaard, Registered Psychotherapist

 Group Therapy Guidelines

-The group experience provides a unique forum for the exploration of our self.
-Guidelines which help facilitate an effective group environment will be discussed in the interview.
+The group experience provides a unique forum for the exploration of ourselves.
+We will discuss guidelines for on effective group environment in the interview.

 Autobiography

-If you are offered a spot in the group, you will be invited to write a brief autobiography as an introduction of yourself to the group therapist.
+We will invite you to write a brief autobiography as an introduction of yourself to the group therapist if you are invited to join the group.
 This exercise is an opportunity to sketch out who you are and what shaped you.
 Consider including people (parents, siblings, teachers etc.) who and experiences which significantly influenced your development.
 Add a brief statement of what you hope to get out of the group experience.
 Think of the autobiography as a springboard for your entry into the group.
 Aim for about two typed pages (500 words).

 Detailed Schedule